 The campsites are set far apart among the boulders, each with its own dry loo but the only showers and flush toilets are near reception.
 After a long day of heat and dust, I enjoyed my shower with a gecko and then watched as the stars came out to play, shimmering brightly in the dry winter air.
 The Southern Cross, Venus, Mars, Jupiter and Saturn, we could spot them all, although our binos didn’t really cut it as telescopes for detail.

-We realised we’d made a mistake – we should have booked at least two nights so we’d have had more time to explore.
+We realised we’d made a mistake – we should have booked at least two nights so we’d have had more time to enjoy the Spitzkoppe camping and to explore.

 Apart from camping, star-gazing and enjoying a drink at the bar/restaurant, this is really a place to explore on foot.